alfonso-presa/WindowsTimeZoneUpdater/README.md

 set-executionpolicy remotesigned
 ```

+Run createTask.bat script.
+This will create an scheduled task that will run every time your computer gets connected to a Wifi network.

-You can also both run the detectTimeZone.ps1 file, or run the vbs wrapper.
-This last one is specially useful if you want to run it from an automatic task as it will not pop up a powershell window.
+If you don't want this to be automatic, you can also both run the detectTimeZone.ps1 file, or run the vbs wrapper.
+This last will prevent a powershell window to appear.

 ## How does it work